saqqaf/UserInfoStoreApp/README.md

-# Spring Boot MVC Application with MySQL
+# User Information Store - Spring Boot MVC Application with MySQL

 This repository contains a Spring Boot MVC application that stores user information in a MySQL database.